therebelrobot/soxx/README.md

 :zap: The missing microlib for websocket communication in the modern web browser. :cake:

-Provides connecting, disconnecting, eventing, retrying and listening.
+Provides connecting, disconnecting, writing, retrying and listening.
 Not much else.

 ## Scope